openforcefield/openforcefield.org/content/news/0-2-release.md

 **Warning!** It is likely that our API will change between now and the 1.0.0 release.
 Please be aware of this if you are developing workflows based on the toolkit, as toolkit behavior may change significantly at that time.

 Several features are not yet available in the toolkit, and will be rolled out in the coming months.
 These include:
  * more convenient and robust functions to export to other simulation packages
  * reading partial charges from SDF files
  * support for parameterizing biopolymers
  * assignment of library charges
- * SMIRKS-based BCCs
+ * SMIRKS-based bond-charge corrections
- * partial charge calculations beyond AM1-BCC
+ * flexible partial charge calculations beyond AM1-BCC
- * parameter interpolation based on fractional bond order
+ * valence parameter interpolation based on fractional bond order
  * SMIRKS-based GBSA parameterization
  * support for virtual sites.